qlyde/peek/README.md

 # peek

 A simple command-line program to peek into real-time unconfirmed Bitcoin transactions using Blockchain.com's Bitcoin WebSocket API.

 It is a work in progress.
+I am a novice programmer - PRs and feedback are welcome!

 ## Prerequisites